-The Directors of Arqiva Broadcast Parent Limited ('ABPL'), registered company number 08085823, ("the Company") and its subsidiaries ("the Group") submit the annual report and audited consolidated financial statements ("the financial statements") in respect of the year ended 30 June 2023.
+The Directors of Arqiva Group Limited ("AGL"), registered company number 05254001, (the "Company") and its subsidiaries (the "Group") submit the annual report and audited consolidated financial statements ("the financial statements") in respect of the year ended 30 June 2023.

 The Company is a holding company with an investment in a group of operating companies, financing companies and other holding companies.